netsys-edinburgh/CoreKube/docs/Evaluation.md

-# Evaluating CoreKube
+# Artifact Evaluation of CoreKube

 In order to evaluate CoreKube as a core, we need an environment to simulate UEs and RANs that connect to it.
-We will use the [Nervion](https://github.com/netsys-edinburgh/nervion-powder) simulator.
+We will use the [Nervion](https://github.com/netsys-edinburgh/nervion-powder) simulator (Larrea, 2021).
 The official Nervion Powder Profile, present as a deployment profile within the [Powder Platform](https://powderwireless.net/), will deploy both Nervion and CoreKube on Powder.

 ## Creating an Experiment

-To get started, you will need to log in to the Powder Platform and start a new experiment with the Nervion profile.
+Users need to set up a new CoreKube deployment on the Powder Platform.
 We assume that you have an account on the Powder Platform with your SSH public key attached.
-Detailed instructions are presented below:

 ![Screenshot showing the Powder Platform](./images/start-experiment.png)

-1. [Log in](https://www.powderwireless.net/login.php) to the Powder Platform
+1. First, [Log in](https://www.powderwireless.net/login.php) to the Powder Platform.
 2. Click the top-left button "Experiments," and select from the dropdown "Start Experiment."
 You will be directed to a page to configure your new experiment.
-3. Within Step 1 ("Select a Profile"), click the "Select Profile" button to open the dialogue to change the deployment profile.
+3. Within Step 1 ("Select a Profile"), click the "Select Profile" button to open the dialogue to change the deployment profile from the default.
 Search for "Nervion", and select it.
 4. Move onto Step 2, where you will be presented configuration options for the deployment.
-Below, we list the value each parameter should be set to.
+Below are values each parameter should be set to.

     - **[Number of slave/compute nodes]** controls the number of VMs or physical nodes that will be part of the Kubernetes cluster for Nervion.
 Set this to **[2]**.
     - **[EPC implementation]** controls the mobile core network to deploy and test.
 Set this to **[CoreKube]**.